 Demolition work includes demolishing or dismantling a structure or part of a structure that is either load bearing or related to the physical integrity of the structure.

-It is high risk work, but it does not include:
+It's high risk construction work, but it doesn't include:

 - dismantling formwork, falsework, or other structures used to provide support, access or containment during construction

 - removing power poles, light poles or phone poles.

 There are specific laws about doing demolition work safely.
 Here we summarise those laws and give you some practical tips.